 Why is it important to avoid?
 Conferences are the best avenue you have to grow your circle of colleagues and be influenced by new findings in your field.
 If you don’t act on what you learned you’re missing a great opportunity.

 How to bring your A-game instead.
 Conferencing means getting a LOT of information in a short period of time.
+So use some handy networking tips to help you seize the moment.
 Give yourself the space to process everything.
 Jot down your impressions as soon as you can and make a list of tasks based on who you met and what you learned.
 When you get home, start completing them.
-Seize the moment.

 Bringing Your A-game to Your Next Research Conference